TRANSLATION PROJECTS: Award Administration

 The Internal Revenue Code provides that the full amount of a fellowship grant is taxable to its recipient.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.

-NOTE: This list highlights some of the significant legal requirements that may apply to a fellowship applicant or grant recipient; however, it is not exhaustive.
-More information regarding these and other legal requirements may be found in our General Terms & Conditions.
+NOTE: This list highlights some of the significant legal requirements that may apply to an applicant or grantee; however, it is not exhaustive.
+More information regarding these and other legal requirements may be found in the General Terms & Conditions which sets forth the National Policy and Other Legal Requirements, Statutes, and Regulations that Govern Your Award.
 There may be other applicable legal requirements that are not listed here.

 - Compliance with the federal requirements that are outlined in the Assurance of Compliance below.

 - Debarment and Suspension procedures.
-The fellowship applicant and grant recipient must comply with requirements set forth in Subpart C of 2 CFR 180, as adopted by the National Endowment for the Arts in 2 CFR 32.3254.
-Failure to comply may result in the debarment or suspension of the fellowship grant and the National Endowment for the Arts suspending, terminating and/or recovering funds.
+The applicant must comply with requirements set forth in Subpart C of 2 CFR 180, as adopted by the National Endowment for the Arts in 2 CFR Part 3254.
+Failure to comply may result in the debarment or suspension of the grantee and the National Endowment for the Arts suspending, terminating and/or recovering funds.

 - Federal Debt Status (OMB Circular A-129).
 Processing of applications will be suspended when applicants are delinquent on federal tax or non-tax debts, including judgment liens against property for a debt to the federal government.
-See the General Terms & Conditions for further information.
-New awards will not be made if an applicant is still in debt status as of September 1, 2024.
+New awards will not be made if an applicant is still in debt status as of September 1.

-- Labor Standards (29 CFR pt 505).
-If a grant is awarded, the grant recipient must comply with the standards set out in Labor Standards on Projects or Productions Assisted by Grants from the National Endowments for the Arts and Humanities.
+- Labor Standards (29 CFR Part 505).
+If a grant is awarded, the grantee must comply with the standards set out in Labor Standards on Projects or Productions Assisted by Grants from the National Endowments for the Arts and Humanities.

 - The Drug-Free Workplace Act of 1988 (41 U.S.C.
-701 et seq. and 2 CFR pt.
-3256).
-The grant recipient is required comply with notification and other requirements of the Drug-Free Workplace Act.
+8101 et seq. and 2 CFR Part 3256).
+The grantee is required to publish a statement regarding its drug-free workplace program as well as comply with other requirements.